azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Join Chat window displays.](media/image107.png 'Join Chat window')

 5. The Live Chat should appear.
 (Notice it auto-announced you joining to the room; this is the first message.
-Note, this may take a few seconds to appear.)
+Note, this may take a few seconds to appear.
+When first using the application, it may take a couple of minutes for all the underlying services to fire up.)

     ![The Live Chat window displays, showing that it is connected to the chat service.](media/image108.png 'Live Chat window')